alebozek/xkcd-comics-go/README.md

 Requires feh for displaying the images fetched from xkcd.com (It can be disabled with --no-display).
 You can find a binary in the releases section of this repo.

-I recommend you to have a specific directory just for the snapshots of the comics as they will be downloaded in the directory you are in.
+I recommend you having a specific directory just for the snapshots of the comics as they will be downloaded in the directory you are in.

 ### TODO
 - [ ] Add an option for displaying the images without downloading.